Sutton Foster: Personal life

 Foster met actor Christian Borle in college, and married him on September 18, 2006.
-The couple divorced in 2009.
-Foster and Borle still remain friends and continue to support each other's work.
-On September 19, 2013, Foster confirmed that she became engaged to screenwriter Ted Griffin.
+Although they divorced in 2009, Foster and Borle remain friends and continue to support each other's work.
+On September 19, 2013, Foster confirmed she was engaged to screenwriter Ted Griffin.
 She and Griffin married on October 25, 2014.
-In April 2017, Foster announced that she and her husband adopted a baby girl, born March 5, 2017.
+In April 2017, Foster announced that the couple had adopted a baby girl, Emily, born March 5, 2017.
+Foster filed for divorce from Ted Griffin in October 2024.
+As of 2025, she is in a relationship with The Music Man co-star Hugh Jackman.
+Foster and Jackman made their official red carpet debut as couple at the Los Angeles premiere of Jackman's film, Song Sung Blue.

 Foster is a self-proclaimed dog lover and has had three dogs since her Broadway debut: Linus, Mabel, and Brody.

 She makes artwork which she sells online and occasionally at art exhibits.
 She has collaborated with visual artist Julien Havard, who previously worked as her dresser for nine years, beginning with Thoroughly Modern Millie.

-In December 2021, Foster tested positive for COVID-19 and was forced to miss performances of The Music Man.
-Her swing, Kathy Voytko, stepped in for her to prevent the show from shutting down.